AngryCow1111/AngryCow1111.github.io/_posts/2018/2018-10-30-gameOfThrones-01.md

 ![eng-007](https://angrycow1111.github.io/assets/images/2018/english/eng-007.png)

-My phrase just tell myself:
+# My phrase just tell myself:

-**sometimes, you think that i'm not going to get any better ,but also you can't get any worse.**
+**Sometimes, you think that i'm not going to get any better ,but also you can't get any worse.**

 **In most cases, we'll chose to give up when we encounter differences.
 But we should say:"Not Today".**

-**Yeah,winter is really coming and  i have feeling bitter temperature.But it is just summer's tail and we never feel the real cold.***
+**Yeah,winter is really coming and  i have feeling bitter temperature.But it is just summer's tail and we never feel the real cold.**